-Cities must now allow multiple converted ADUs on lots with a multifamily dwelling.
+Cities must now allow multiple converted ADUs on a lot with a multifamily dwelling.
 City Ordinance 18-01: Not compliant.
 ADUs prohibited on multifamily dwelling lots.

-Cities must now allow up to two detached ADUs on lots with a multifamily dwelling, subject only to a 16-foot height limit and 4-foot setback.
+Cities must now allow up to two detached ADUs on a lot with a multifamily dwelling, subject only to a 16-foot height limit and 4-foot setback.
 City Ordinance 18-01: Not compliant.
 ADUs prohibited on multifamily dwelling lots.